fedimint/fedimint/docs/backup_and_recovery.md

 The client creates a backup request containing:

 * `ID` (backup signing public key),
-* `timestamp` (current time, to prevent any reply attacks)
+* `timestamp` (current time, to prevent any replay attacks)
 * `payload` (encrypted snapshot)

 then the request is signed with the deterministically derived backup signing secret key.

 The backup request is then sent to the Federation members.
 The `ID` is used as an anonymous identifier of the user and their most recent backup snapshot.

-Each member verifies the signature is valid and matches the backup `ID`, then compares the `timestamp` against any already stored snapshot for this `ID`, to ensure only the most copy is stored.
+Each member verifies the signature is valid and matches the backup `ID`, then compares the `timestamp` against any already stored snapshot for this `ID`, to ensure only the most recent copy is stored.

 The Federation also provides an ability for the client to download the most recent backup snapshot of a given ID.